ycforward/omnibus_converter/PRIVACY.md

 ## Children's Privacy

-OmnibusConvert does not knowingly collect any personal information from children under 13.
+OmnibusConverter does not knowingly collect any personal information from children under 13.
 The app is suitable for all ages and does not require any personal data to function.

 ## Changes to This Policy